mirelesadan/4denoise/README.md

 ## 2.1.
 Simulation of Ripple-like 4D-STEM Dataset (`generateSimulatedRipple_4Ddata.ipynb`) [Jupyter Notebook]

 This Jupyter notebook shows how the simulation data in `simulated_4d_dataset_highRes.npy` was obtained, how Poisson shot noise was added to such data, and how the corresponding 3D reconstructions were obtained.
-These are the results shown in _"**Strain Mapping of Three-dimensionally Structured Two-dimensional Materials**"_.
+The notebook includes the results shown in _"**Strain Mapping of Three-dimensionally Structured Two-dimensional Materials**"_.

 ## 2.2.
 Processing of Experimental Nanobeam 4D-STEM Data (`NAME.ipynb`) [Jupyter Notebook]